 - Paper board (like an empty cereal box)

-First, select your paper and size you want.
+Step 1: Select your paper and size you want.
 Larger pages = larger pinwheels.
-If you’re using book pages, you can trim off the margins if you like.
-Whatever type of paper you use, just be sure it’s a square.
-Begin by folding each piece of paper accordion-style, making each fold the same size.
-Or as close as possible.
-You can trim off any extra paper.
+Just be sure your paper is square.
+If you want coordinating pinwheels, large pads of scrapbooking or designer paper are a great choice.
+Begin by folding each piece of paper accordion-style, making each fold the same size, or at least as close as possible.
+You can cut away any extra paper with a paper trimmer.